-Interestingly, the surname Nguyễn not only belongs to Vietnamese people.
-In Chinese it is written as 阮, pronounced Ruan or Yuen.
-The similar version in Korean is 원/완, pronounced Won or Wan.
+Interestingly, the surname Nguyễn does not only belongs to Vietnamese people.
+In Chinese, it is written as 阮, pronounced Ruan or Yuen.
+A similar version in Korean is 원/완, pronounced Won or Wan.
 However, the number of Chinese and Koreans with this surname is quite small, and Westerners do not have many problems pronouncing these words.

 Over time, the surname Nguyễn has become a typical identification mark of the Vietnamese people.
 Whether growing up in Vietnam or abroad, just by hearing the surname Nguyễn, we immediately know that it is our compatriot.
 And whether it’s Nguyễn or not, we all agree that the memes about it help connect Vietnamese people across five continents in unexpected ways.